ginawelsh/RAGTinyLlama/README.md

-# Information Retrieval Group Project
+# Exploring Retrieval-Augmented Generation with TinyLlama
 A repository for our Information Retrieval Group Project (the ChatBot Baddies).
 In this project, we explore how well TinyLlama works in an information retrieval setting.

 ## Our key research questions: